Today I’ll show you how to cook the best lamb stew recipe with raisins and couscous, with which you will delight your guests.

 There are many recipes for lamb stew from all over the world.
 I will make today my recipe, a combination of Transylvanian and Moroccan flavours.

-- 2 Here’s How to Make the Best Lamb Stew Recipe With Raisins and Couscous
+- How to Make the Best Lamb Stew Recipe With Raisins and Couscous?

 First I Prepare the Ingredients

-For two portions I will use about a half kilogram of lamb shoulder in this recipe which after I thoroughly cleaned the fat, I cut the meat into cubes.
+For two portions I will use about a half kilogram of lamb shoulder in this recipe and after I thoroughly cleaned the fat, I cut the meat into cubes.

 In this recipe, I will use a few vegetables, one medium-size onion, four garlic cloves, one leek and one sweet red pepper.